perfsonar/docs/pwa_user_management.rst

 Interacting with the ``sca-auth`` service (rpm)
 ==================================================

-Everything is the same as below, except you can ignore the Docker commands, and rather than ``/app/bin/auth.js``, you run ``/usr/sbin/pwa_auth``
+Everything is the same as below, except you can ignore the Docker commands to attach to the container.

 Interacting with the ``sca-auth`` service (docker)
 ==================================================

-``sca-auth`` runs within a Docker container; there are two ways to run commands within a docker container.
+If deployed with Docker, ``sca-auth`` runs within a Docker container; there are two ways to run commands within a docker container.

 1. ``docker exec -it <container> <command>`` - this allows you to execute something inside the container without actually interactively entering the container.
 This is useful for one-off or scripted commands.
 For example, this gives you a list of all the users.

    .. code-block:: shell

-        $ sudo docker exec -it sca-auth /app/bin/auth.js listuser
+        $ sudo docker exec -it sca-auth pwa_auth listuser

 2. ``docker exec -it <container> bash`` - this starts an interactive bash shell within the container.